abhishekprakash256/C_programming_practice/c_language.md

 - be careful with local and global reference of the variable.
 - we can use "extern <data_type> <variable_name>"

+### Memory location

+- the location at which the values are stored and then values are referenced from it.

 ## Pointers

 ### Void Pointers